 The ADHD Version

 Rob Fields is an award-winning ex-account guy (GM, Honda, Toyota, Burger King, and IBM) who is passionate about helping brands thrive at the intersection of marketing, business and contemporary culture.
 He connects often disparate dots across the business and cultural landscape to develop insights that can be used for strategy, content development, innovation, thought leadership, and more.
 What sets him apart is that he’s an experienced thinker who knows activations, having built brands across entertainment, QSR, software, automotive and nonprofit sectors through events, sponsorship, research, content and community.
-Rob is one of the strongest writers you’ll meet, and he proves it regularly via his blog, as well as his contributions to Forbes and PSFK.
-You can see the range of topics he covered on both sites here:
+Currently the marketing director for CMO Initiatives at the Association of National Advertisers, Rob is one of the strongest writers you’ll meet, and he proves it regularly via his blog, as well as his contributions to Forbes and PSFK.
+You can see the range of topics he covers on both sites here:

 The TL; DR* Version